LukasB-DEV/react-native-auto-play/packages/react-native-autoplay/README.md

 -   **Broken exceptions with `react-native-skia`**: When using `react-native-skia` up to version `2.4.7`, exceptions on iOS are not reported correctly.
 This is fixed in newer versions of `react-native-skia`.
 For more details, see this [pull request](https://github.com/Shopify/react-native-skia/pull/3595).
 -   **AppState on iOS**: The `AppState` module from React Native does not work correctly on iOS because this library uses scenes, which are not supported by the stock `AppState` module.
 This library provides a custom state listener that works for both Android and iOS.
 Use `HybridAutoPlay.addListenerRenderState` instead of `AppState`.
+-   **Timers stop on screen lock**: iOS stops all timers when the device's main screen is turned off.
+To ensure timers continue to run (which is often necessary for background tasks related to autoplay), a patch for `react-native` is required.
+A patch is included in the root `patches/` directory and can be applied using `patch-package`.

 ## Contributing